Ross65536/adc-middleware/README.md

 Project runs on java 11, with (modified) google java style guide.

 Features:
-- Support for all of the AIRR ADC API functionalities except for `tsv` format on POST endpoints
+- Support for all of the AIRR ADC API functionalities except for: `tsv` format on POST endpoints, `include_fields` ADC query field and deprecation of Rearrangement's `rearrangement_id` in favour of `sequence_id`.
 - Response fields filtering based on provided token access level
 - Emission of UMA tickets restricted to the fields requested